Shravan0897/espocrm-frontend-testing/README.md

 > Note: The public demo occasionally changes.
 The test uses robust selectors (`getByRole`) and waits, but if the Leads list is temporarily empty the “open a lead” step may not find an item.

 ## Unit test
-The unit test verifies the `LeadDetails` component shows core fields and that email/phone/website are rendered as proper links.
-The component ships with an exported `lead` object and defaults to it so the test has zero setup.
+The tests confirm the Hello component renders “Hello, {name}!” when a name is provided and falls back to “world” when it isn’t.
+An aria-labeled paragraph makes querying trivial, so the tests are zero-setup.

 ## CI/CD
 GitHub Actions workflow: